TIBCOSoftware/js-visualize/Readme.md

 It comes bundled with the commercial editions of TIBCO JasperReports® Server, specifically Jaspersoft AWS, Enterprise or Professional (and as an add-on with Jaspersoft Reporting).

- * See what's new with Visualize.js in v7 with our full [video tutorial series!]
+ * See what's new with Visualize.js in v7 with our full [video tutorial series]

+ * Also try our [live demo here] showing new fully embeddable ad hoc views with Visualize.js!

+ * You can download the source files for this demo and the [tutorial series here on GitHub.]

 > In this guide you will find a full listing of Visualize.js API code samples.